-November 10 is annually celebrated as World Science Day.
-For countries, as well as for the scientists, this is the day when “the clock is checked”.
-Unfortunately, in Ukraine, this clock is not only lagging behind, but can even go into reverse, Serhiy Lovochkin, deputy Chair of the Opposition Bloc faction wrote in the blog for the “Korrespondent”.
+Nov.
+10 is celebrated annually as the World Science Day.
+For states, as well as for scientists, this is the day for coordinating their positions.
+Unfortunately, in Ukraine, the position seems to be lacking, Serhiy Lovochkin, deputy Chair of the Opposition Bloc faction wrote in the blog for Korrespondent.

-The world is at the turn of a new technological leap – biotechnology, artificial intelligence, new energy sources and innovative technical solutions are gradually becoming the new norm.
-The main force of this movement is science.
-In the process, Ukraine takes the place of an observer, rather than a participant: the proportion of the volume of scientific and technical work performed in the country’s GDP has almost halved since 2013, when it was 0.8%, to 0.45% in 2017.
+The world is at the turn of a new technological leap – biotechnology, artificial intelligence, new energy sources, and innovative technical solutions are gradually becoming the new norm.
+The main force behind this movement is science.
+However, Ukraine is rather an observer than a participant in the process: the share of scientific and technical work in the country’s GDP has almost halved since 2013, from 0.8 percent back then to 0.45 percent in 2017.

-The data show that Ukraine is led “Up the Down Staircase”.
-A blow was struck to the institutional basis of Ukrainian science: the funding of the National Academy of Sciences of Ukraine in 2017 was reduced by 9.38% compared to 2013, and in fact almost quadrupled from $395 million to $109 million.
-The situation with the National Academy of Medical Sciences is even worse, the allocation of actual funds for which decreased by more than 17 times – instead of $308.6 million in 2013, it received only $18 million in 2017.
+Data suggests Ukraine is being led “up the downward staircase.”
+A blow was struck to the institutional foundation of the Ukrainian science: the funding of the National Academy of Sciences of Ukraine in 2017 was reduced by 9.38 percent compared to 2013, almost by four times in dollar equivalent, from $395 million to $109 million.
+The situation with the National Academy of Medical Sciences is even worse: allocation of actual funds for it decreased by more than 17 times – from $308.6 million in 2013, it went to receiving only $18 million in 2017.

-Scientists are leaving the country, there are no real state programs to support young specialists, and scientific institutions are aging without investments in reconstruction and modernization.
+Scientists are leaving the country, there are no real state programs to support young researchers, and scientific institutions are aging without investments in reconstruction and modernization.

-The “brain drain” has become catastrophic – according to the State Statistics Service, in 2014, 42 candidates and 7 doctors of science left the country.
-It is characteristic that since 2015, the outflow of scientific personnel abroad has not been recorded at all, but the situation continues to deteriorate: in 2015–2016, according to the National Academy of Sciences of Ukraine, more than 15% of employees left it.
+The “brain drain” has become catastrophic – according to the State Statistics Service, in 2014, 42 Ph.D. holder and 7 higher doctorates left the country.
+It is characteristic that since 2015, the outflow of research staff abroad has not been recorded, but the situation continues to deteriorate: in 2015–2016, according to the National Academy of Sciences of Ukraine, more than 15percent of its employees left.

-Since the schoolyard, talented children want to leave the country, and they are happy to be taken by universities in Poland, Germany, etc. In particular, according to the research of the Polish Institute of Public Affairs, the number of Ukrainian students has increased from 10 to 35 thousand over the past three years.
-Moreover, only 9% are going to return to Ukraine after receiving a diploma.
+Gifted children want to leave the country since their school years, and they are happy to be admitted by universities in Poland, Germany, etc. According to the research of the Polish Institute of Public Affairs, the number of Ukrainian students in Poland has increased from 10,000 to 35,000 over the past three years.
+Moreover, only 9 percent of them are going to return to Ukraine after receiving their degree.

-Ukrainians start to get used to the fact that “big science” and significant technological breakthroughs occur exclusively abroad.
-This is how an inferiority complex is created, which is being compensated with words about successes “from the past”.
+Ukrainians are getting used to the fact that “big science” and significant technological breakthroughs occur exclusively abroad.
+This is how an inferiority complex is created, which is being compensated with celebration of successes “from the past”.
 For example, the Institute of National Memory is funded in amounts that exceed the funding of five academic institutions.

 Why is this happening?